avaframe/AvaFrame/docs/moduleAna5Utils.rst

 Thalweg-time diagram
 ~~~~~~~~~~~~~~~~~~~~~~

-First, the flow variable result field is transformed into a path-following coordinate system.
+First, the flow variable result field is transformed into a path-following coordinate system, of
+which the centerline is the :term:`avalanche path`.
 For this step, functions from :py:mod:`ana3AIMEC` are used.
 The distance to the *start of runout area point* is determined using a user defined threshold
 of the flow variable, giving the avalanche front position.
 The front positions defined with this